Configuring the Assistant

 OpenAI Custom Models

 The Zed Assistant comes pre-configured to use the latest version for common models (GPT-3.5 Turbo, GPT-4, GPT-4 Turbo, GPT-4o, GPT-4o mini).
-If you wish to use alternate models, perhaps a preview release or a dated model release, you can do so by adding the following to your Zed settings.json:
+If you wish to use alternate models, perhaps a preview release or a dated model release or you wish to control the request parameters you can do so by adding the following to your Zed settings.json:

 {